dexmach-csp/azure-csp-securescore/SECURITY.md

 ## Reporting a Vulnerability

-You can contact us for security related issues by using support@dexmach.com.
+You can contact us for security related issues by using support@dexmach.com or using the security advisories feature of the GitHub repository.